RasPlex/RasPlex.github.io/get-started/rasplex-installers.md

 # Stuff you should have

-+ A Raspberry Pi computer Model B 512MB or Model B+ 512MM or a Model B2 1024MB
++ A Raspberry Pi computer Model B 512MB or Model B+ 512MM or a Model B2 1024MB, Pi 3 or Pi Zero
 + A case to protect your Raspberry Pi (optional)
-+ A 4GB Class 10 SD (Model B) or MicroSD (Model B+ and B2) card with compatible reader
++ A 4GB Class 10 SD (Model B) or MicroSD (Model B+ and B2 or better) card with compatible reader or better
 + A USB micro power supply (should be at least 2A at 5v, if you experience crashing it's probably because you have a bad power supply or poor quality USB power cable)
 + An HDMI cord